noaione/yuusha-shoukan-ln/sources/v10/chapter5x1.md

 now, other than Shalltear, the five people gathered here... have stunned expression on their faces, frantically trying to understand what Shalltear had said.
-The contents of this document contains what can be called as a major reform of the Demon Realm...There are a wide range of changes, which also includes the means on how to achieve this change, but the two biggest changes written on it was the clarification of power in terms of rank and the selection of the king that would be the center of the Demon Realm.
+The contents of this document contains what can be called as a major reform of the Demon Realm...
+There are a wide range of changes, which also includes the means on how to achieve this change, but the two biggest changes written on it was the clarification of power in terms of rank and the selection of the king that would be the center of the Demon Realm.
 Looking at the